So you have done your research and have a few target keywords in mind…now what?

 5. Your slug

 Your URL and permalink are all the same thing: the web address that goes to your blog post.
-The URL for this blog post is:

 The slug is the little snippet at the end of the URL.
 The slug for this blog post is keyword-strategy.